kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 ■ Note Creating a synonym does not give execute access.
 Creating a public synonym provides only a global name that avoids the need for dot notation.
 Invokers of a procedure or function still must be granted EXECUTE access, as shown in Recipe 4-11.

-4-14.
+## 4-14.
 Executing Package Programs in Sequence
 Problem
 You have created a package that contains all the necessary procedures and functions for your program.
 Although you can invoke each of these subprograms individually using the package_name.subprogram_name notation, it would be beneficial to execute all of them at the same time by issuing a single statement.
-CHAPTER 4  FUNCTIONS, PACKAGES, AND PROCEDURES
-84
 Solution
 Create a driver procedure within your PL/SQL package that will be used to initiate all the subprograms in turn, and run your entire program.
 In the following example, a procedure named driver is created inside